 Loss rates are calculated using a "roll rate" method based on the probability of a receivable progressing through succession stages of delinquency to write-off.
-Roll rates are calculated separately for exposures in different segments based on the following common credit risk characteristics: geographic regions and nature of customers.

 Loss rates are based on actual credit loss experience over the past 4 years adjusted for current conditions and the Company's view of economic conditions over the expected lives of the receivables only if these factors have a significant impact to the credit loss.